rlodhiya-hippo/property-data-analyzer/README.md

 ## What this app does

-The script does the following things:
+There are 3 scripts that do the following things:

 1. Queries properties from a temporary table containing Policies and associated Property from a specified time duration

-2. For each of the above rows, retrieves property-data and policy-data.
+2. For each of row, retrieves property-data and policy-data, and persists them to local DB

-3. TODO: finish the script

-4. Each script is a `worker` that can be run in parallel in different nodes (terminals) locally.
+3. Goes over each row with policy and property data, and compare them using known field mappings

+4. Persists the differences for each row of policy and property data

+5.

 ## Prerequisites

-1. Create local DB with `docker compose up -d postgres`
+1. Create local DB with `docker compose up -d postgres` (alternatively, a local postgres DB can be used)

 2. Run `local-db-initialize.sql` on local db

-3. Run DWH query using `dwh-query.sql`, and import results into local DB
+3. Run DWH query using `dwh-query.sql`, and import results into local DB (import has to be done manually)

 4. The following environment variables need to be set in order to run the script
     ```shell